Best Android apps for your Chromebook

 A few Chromebooks already have Android apps through Google Play.
 More are scheduled to get them, and most new Chromebooks will ship with the Play store working from day one.
 Android app support has also been announced for several Chromeboxes and the Chromebit.
 It's a slow process, but it is happening.

 Android apps will change how you use your Chromebook.
 They have already changed things like how much storage is enough or how useful a touchscreen is on a small laptop.
 They fill a void that many people needed to be filled before they would purchase a Chromebook because they needed support for a particular app or just wanted a bigger selection.
-Android apps also help when developers who have a Chrome app aren't offering all the features with it and the Android app has them.
-They'll also expose more people to Chrome OS which will make native Chrome apps even better because developers need to pay more attention to it.
+Android apps also help when developers that have a Chrome app aren't offering the same feature set as the Android equivalent.
+They'll also expose more people to Chrome OS which will make native Chrome apps even better because developers will need to pay more attention to it.
 Android apps on Chrome are good no matter how you look at it.

 Of course, some apps fill that void better than others.
 Here is the best of the best when it comes to Android apps for your Chromebook.